ekazasi/Morphometric-traits-over-time/README.md

 <br>

-*This web application was made for the purposes of a project assignment in the BINP29 course, "DNA Sequencing Informatics II" from the Bioinformatics master of Lund University.*
+*This work was made for the purposes of a project assignment in the BINP29 course, "DNA Sequencing Informatics II" from the Bioinformatics master of Lund University.*